 A with most diseases there are things that you can do in your daily life to help the symptoms.
 These things can help reduce pain, stiffness, and inflammation.

-First it is important to eat a balanced diet that is high in Omega 3 fatty acids.
+1. First it is important to eat a balanced diet that is high in Omega 3 fatty acids.
 Consuming cold water fish twice a week and adding a krill oil supplement to your daily diet is important.

+2. Stop smoking.
 People that currently smoke should make every effort to stop.
 Smoking is linked to increased bone density loss plus it can contribute to a variety of chronic health issues.

-Regular exercise that is appropriate for the level of joint damage is essential.
+4. Regular exercise that is appropriate for the level of joint damage is essential.
 Good blood circulation, which is also helped by Omega 3 supplements, provides essential materials to the cells.